class Net::IMAP::SequenceSet

 to a maximum value.

-The returned ranges will be ordered and coalesced, even when the input string
+The returned ranges will be sorted and coalesced, even when the input string

 is not. *